 Hello!
 We’re The Gateway, the official campus media source at the University of Alberta.
 We publish a magazine once per month during the school year, and post articles to gtwy.ca every day during the school year.
 We were founded in 1910 and like making new friends.

-During the school year we hold weekly section meetings at these times in our office on the third floor of the Student’s Union Building (SUB 3-04):
+During the school year we hold weekly section meetings in our office on the third floor of the Student’s Union Building (SUB 3-04).
+Our Spring 2019 meeting times are as follows:

 You’ll make awesome friends, and have the opportunity to dive into unique, exciting experiences rarely available to individuals outside the media circuit.
 If you’re interested in pursuing journalism as a career, it’s a great way to get your feet wet.
 Even if you don’t want to be a journalist, you’ll have a rad time strengthening your writing, videography, photography, and/or drawing skills.